maxweill/Konakona/README.md

-## Konakona - An Automated Adhoc Twitter Screenshot Bot
+## Konakona - An Automated Twitter Screenshot/Video Bot
 Konakona is a generic twitter screenshot / video posting bot written in Python.
 This project was originally developed for [@LuckyStarPicBot](https://twitter.com/LuckyStarPicBot).

 ### What is this?